Substra/substra-examples/mnist-dp/README.md

 3. The `noise_multiplier`.
 4. The number of `epochs` of training.

+You can find a description of the hyperparameters [here](https://github.com/tensorflow/privacy/tree/master/tutorials#parameters).

 ## Testing our assets

 ### Using asset command line interfaces